asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Getting-Started-with-ARI/index.md

-!!! warning This is just a demo
+!!! warning "This is just a demo"

     Please use a more secure account user and password for production applications.
 Outside of examples and demos, asterisk/asterisk is a terrible, horrible, no-good choice...

 [//]: # (end-warning)

 3. Create a dialplan extension for your Stasis application.
 Here, we're choosing extension `1000` in context `default` - if your SIP phone is configured for a different context, adjust accordingly.

 ---